AaltoSciComp/scicomp-docs/triton/tut/applications.rst

 Applications
 ============

-The previous tutorial taught you about :doc:`modules <modules>`.
-Here, we talk a bit more about the overall process of finding, building, and compiling software.
+In this tutorial, we talk about the overall process of finding, building, and compiling software.
 These days, installing and managing scientific software is taking more and more time, thus we need to specifically talk about it some.